mobile-michel/template1/README.md

 Flow: main page with hero and image example.

-Main navigation: inside /site.yaml with the <navi/> extension.
+Main navigation: inside /site.yaml with the \<navi/> extension.

+Deploy to Netlify.